mahidulhq/C-learning-documentation/README.md

+# Documentation
-# Note taken while learning C language, will 'upload' rest of the notes someday on this lifetime.
+Note taken while learning C language, will 'upload' rest of the notes someday on this lifetime.